A hardware device that wirelessly connects network devices (computers) to a WLAN (Wireless Local Area Network).

-Ad hoc networks are supported in Summit software from version 2.0 and later.
+Ad hoc networks are supported in Laird's Wi-Fi software from version 2.0 and later.
 To use an ad hoc network, set the radio mode of the profile to 'Ad Hoc' in the SCU profile tab.
 With ad hoc networks, you may use a WEP key or unsecured network (no encryption and no EAP types).

 Accessory Developing Kit for Android devices.

 A standardized encoder for digital audio.
 It is the default audio format for many audio-enabled devices and web players, such as Apple products and YouTube.